mui/toolpad/docs/data/toolpad/building-ui/canvas-and-inspector.md

 <img src="/static/toolpad/docs/inspector.png" width="291px" alt="Inspector" />

-You can either use a static values or use dynamic ones as described in [data binding](/toolpad/data-binding/) section
+You can either use a static or dynamic values as described in [data binding](/toolpad/data-binding/) section

 ## Canvas grid